easy-graph/Easy-Graph/README.md

 ```
 # Citation

-If you use EasyGraph in a scientific publication, we would appreciate citations to the following paper:
+If you use EasyGraph in a scientific publication, we kindly request that you cite the following paper:
 ```
   @article{gao2023easygraph,
       title={{EasyGraph: A Multifunctional, Cross-Platform, and Effective Library for Interdisciplinary Network Analysis}},